palomachain/paloma-docs/docs/src/guide/introduction.md

 but with a few key differences.

 Paloma messages are bidirectional between chains.
-For example, developers may write solidity programs on Ethereum L1 that control contracts running on Osmosis or Fantom.
+For example, developers may write Solidity programs on Ethereum L1 that control contracts running on Osmosis or Fantom.
 Paloma’s pigeons monitor these bidirectional messages and come to a consensus on their execution, success, and subsequent logical call for further execution.